ncatlab/nlab-content/pages/9/9/3/8/8399/content.md

   \vdash \mathbf{B}\mathbf{Aut}(\Sigma) : Type
 $$

-be the image of name of $\Sigma$, with essentially unique term
+be the image of the name of $\Sigma$, with essentially unique term

 $$
   \vdash \Sigma : \mathbf{B}\mathbf{Aut}(\Sigma)